janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 The dynamic export mechanism identifies private, non-backstage dependencies, and sets the `bundleDependencies` field in the `package.json` file for them, so that the dynamic plugin package can be published as a self-contained package, along with its private dependencies bundled in a private `node_modules` folder.

 Common backstage dependencies, expected to be in the backstage backend application, are not bundled in the dynamic plugin but rather changed as peer dependencies, so that they can be shared with the backstage backend application.

+#### Publishing the dynamic backend plugin package to an NPM registry

+The dynamic plugin package, located in the `dist-dynamic` sub-folder within the plugin directory, can be uploaded to an NPM registry using the standard `npm publish` command as it is not part of any Yarn monorepo.

+As previously mentioned, this independently published package is self-contained and includes its own private dependencies in an enclosed `node_modules` folder.
+It is then prepared for installation as a dynamic plugin package in the showcase application, as elaborated further in the [Helm Deployment](#helm-deployment) section below.

 #### About embedding dependencies in the plugin package